bwoneill/Folor-Base/Strategies/Ghoststorm.md

 ### Builds
 * Fighter with Ion Torpedo
-* Ai farming bomber
+* Flex Ai farming/cap ship bomber
-* Bomber w/ proton bombs
+* Interceptor
-* interceptor
+* Interceptor
-* support with supply and mask/beacons
+* Support with mask and beacons

 ### Opening:
-* two bombers ai farm
+* Bomber farms AI
-* fighter and scout screen against enemy
+* Fighter and interecptors screen against enemies
-* support masks team
+* Support masks team and marks enemy team
 ### Defense:
-* fighter immediately  hit corvette with an ion torp and then join interceptor for defense
+* Fighter immediately hits corvette with an ion torp and then join interceptors for defense
-* two bombers ai farm
+* Bomber farms AI
-* interceptor follow-up on beaconed enemies
+* Interceptors follow-up on beaconed enemies
-* one bomber and the fighter pivot between duties to hit corvette when alone,
+* Bomber, fighter, and interceptors pivot between duties to hit corvette when alone
-* support monitors raider health and overall morale
+* Support monitors raider health overall morale, masks team, and marks ememy team
 ### Frigate Offense:
 * Support follows fighter on ion torp run (preferably following the corvette) and resupplies for second run
 * Ai farmers switch to one with proton bombs and one fighter or interceptor